Search

 Organizations that transport a variety of wheelchair users, walker users, and ambulatory clients

-A high floor wheelchair van is typically better for organizations that transport walker users or people with limited mobility because it doesn’t have that extra step up to access the seats.
+A high-floor wheelchair van, like the Ford Transit or the Ram Promaster, is typically better for organizations that transport walker users or people with limited mobility because it doesn’t have that extra step up to access the seats.

 At MoveMobility, our wheelchair vans have an AutoFloor.
-This means you get to customize your floorplan–changing around the seats and securing the wheelchairs where you need.
+This means you get to customize your floorplan–changing around the seats and securing the wheelchairs where you need them.

 With flexibility, you can cater to a wide range of mobility needs.